 Summer in Panama

-May 20 - June 18, 2022
+May 17 - June 15, 2024

 Students must enroll in two (2) courses, each worth 3 credits.
 Courses meet Mondays, Tuesdays, and Thursdays according to the following schedule.
 Workshops and cultural activities will take place on Wednesdays and during the evenings.

-SPAN 4130: Topics in Latin American Literature (Spanish)
+SPAN 3130 or 4130: Topics in Latin American Literature (Spanish)

 While enrolled in the program, students will enjoy the full range of amenities available at the Ciudad del Saber complex.
-The compound features a food court with a variety of food options, as well as on-site bars, restaurants, and various stores.
+The compound features a food court with a variety of meal options, as well as on-site bars, restaurants, and various stores.
 Additionally, students will have access to recreational facilities including a park, gym, pool, and sports fields (equipment rental not included in program price).

-Refund and Cancellation Policy
+Refund and Cancelation Policy

 If a student withdraws from the program at any point between acceptance and departure, the student forfeits their deposit plus any additional expenses that the Stone Center cannot recover from program providers.
 Prior to 15 days before the program start date, a student may submit a written withdrawal request to be considered for a refund of up to 75% of the program fee (deposit excluded).
 Refund requests received less than 15 days before the program start date will only be eligible for a maximum of 25% refund of the program fees (deposit excluded).
 Students withdrawing after the program start date will not be eligible for any refund.